10) Joe Cronin

 Wagner, who played three years with the Louisville Colonels before 18 straight with the Pittsburgh Pirates, batted .328 for his career.
 That’s the highest among any shortstop since 1900.

-Wagner also finished with 3,420 hits, 1,739 runs scored, 1,733 RBI and generally has black ink all over his Baseball Reference page.
-He was in the first class elected to Cooperstown and with 95.1 percent of the vote, Wagner actually tied Ruth for highest vote total.
+Wagner also finished with 3,420 hits, 1,739 runs scored, 1,733 RBI, and generally has black ink all over his Baseball-Reference page.
+He was in the first class elected to Cooperstown and with 95.1 percent of the vote, Wagner actually tied Ruth for the highest vote total.